 What will be done about transportation and other costs?

-Our plan, as in 2012, is to include at least one, and two if needed, full size 20-passenger vans for transport to and from individual locales.
+Our plan, as in previous years, is to include at least one, and two if needed, full size 20-passenger vans for transport to and from individual locales.
 Last meeting many people brought their cars.
 (More on that below.)
 Because of the cost of rental, we have set a basic cost of $35.00 per person to cover for transportation and incidentals.
 This does not include gas, and so we will have to figure that one out ourselves, and while we hope that can be convered through “incidentals” (see below), any donations will be heartily appreciated.

 What if I have my own accommodations somewhere else?

 Unless you live in the New York Metropolitan area, this is not suggested.
 In the first place, the Church has already negotiated a group rate, and it will likely cost a bit more elsewhere.
 Furthermore, separate accommodations invariably mean more group driving.
 The number of cars involved last time, while occasionally helpful, also created long, slow caravans which, in the Butler, NJ area, are entirely reproducible, and group parking is always difficult.
 If you choose to drive, leave the car at the hotel– Butler’s one of the safest places in New Jersey– and enjoy the peace and air-conditioned comfort of our van.

 How do I register at the hotel?